 Resist is then coated on top of the copper surface before being imaged and developed.
 This process creates channels within the resist where the copper can be plated.
 This plated copper becomes the traces, pads, and other conductive parts of the circuit.
 The resist is then removed, and the background copper is etched away.

-One advantage of the additive process is that it offers a resolution of .003 inches wide leads at a rectangular lead cross-section.
+One advantage of the additive process is that it offers a resolution of .002 inch wide leads and a rectangular cross-section.
 Our techniques allow us to create trace and space patterns using the additive method as small as .002 inches.

 The Subtractive Process